 Step 1: map which of the Article 50 buckets apply to your systems.
 Step 2: build your mandatory law baseline around system notices, machine-readable marking, and deepfake/public-interest disclosure.
 Step 3: use the draft Code only as a design aid for the 50(2)/50(4) workflow, not as a replacement for legal interpretation.

-For a more detailed operational view, see our Article 50 Draft 2 analysis and the Transparency Validator.
+For a more detailed operational view, see our Article 50 second-draft analysis and the Transparency Validator.

 About the author: Abhishek G Sharma is the founder of Move78 International Limited.